Activated Charcoal for Teeth Whitening – Does it Really Work?

 In the quest to make your teeth whiter, probably the last thing you’d think of is covering them in something black.
 Still, some people swear by this treatment as a natural way to get whiter teeth – and there’s a good scientific reason why it does work.

 Keep reading to find out what’s so special about this type of charcoal and the different ways you can use it in your oral hygiene routine.
-We have also researched some of the best products available to take the confusion out of buying this at-home teeth whitener.
+We have also researched some of the best products available in the UK to take the confusion out of buying this at-home teeth whitener.